pablohirafuji/elm-markdown/demo/README.md

 elm reactor
 ```

-Open your browser at http://localhost:8000/ and navigate to `src/Main.elm`.
+Open your browser at http://localhost:8000/ and navigate to `Main.elm`.

-## Run standalone
+## Run demo standalone (not inside this project)

-Remove `"../src"` at the `source-directories` entry in `elm.json` file and install the package running:
+Remove `"../src" and "../tests" ` at the `source-directories` entry in `elm.json` file and install the package running:

 ```sh
 elm install pablohirafuji/elm-markdown
 ```

+# View Test Suite

+Load the file "TextMain.elm" on elm reactor inside this folder.